 Hay fever is an increasing problem and it is estimated that 1 in 5 people suffer from its effects.
 The exact species composition of pollen in the air is often unknown.
-I therefore explore new and more efficient ways of identifying pollen.
+I therefore explore new and more efficient ways of identifying pollen for my PhD project within the Marie Curie ETN Plant.ID at Naturalis Biodiversity Center and Oslo University.
 I use automatic image recognition to relieve the time-consuming task of pollen specialists.
 DNA metabarcoding further aids in species recognition of plant groups that have highly similar pollen.

-Pollen, hayfever, machine learning, automatic image identification, DNA metabarcoding, metagenomics
+automatic image identification, DNA metabarcoding, hayfever, metagenomics, pollen

 Automatic image detection and DNA metabarcoding of pollen samples